The Venture Bros.: Jonny Quest

 The series' principal reference is to Hanna-Barbera's 1964 animated science fiction adventure television series Jonny Quest, as it is the basis for many of the main characters.
 Dr. Venture is modelled after what a child such as Jonny Quest might have grown up to be like after having lived through a childhood filled with bizarre, life-threatening events.
 Brock is modelled on Race Bannon.
 The Venture boys are based on the Hardy Boys and take the places of Jonny and Hadji.
 One newspaper critic remarked, "If filmmakers Woody Allen and Sam Peckinpah had collaborated on Jonny Quest, it would have come out a lot like this."
 Despite the homage and references, Jonny Quest himself, as well as Hadji, Race Bannon, and their arch-nemesis, Dr. Zin appear as characters on the show.
-Warner Bros.
+Cartoon Network's sister company Warner Bros.
 Entertainment, which owns the rights to the series through Hanna-Barbera, restricted the use of their characters, with Jonny Quest appearing as "Action Johnny", and Dr. Zin as "Dr. Z".